brightmart/bert_language_understanding/README.md

 ----------------------------------------------------------------------------------------------
 Notice:

-  a.pre-train model completed training after just running 7 epoch as max epoch reached to 35.
+  a.fine-tuning staged completed training after just running 7 epoch as max epoch reached to 35.

      in fact, pre-train model start training from epoch 27 where pre-train stage ended.